aquasecurity/kube-hunter/src/README.md

 *Note that you can specify the 'evidence' attribute without active hunting*

 ## Filtering Events
-A filter can change an event's attribute or remove it completely, before it's getting published to hunters.
+A filter can change an event's attribute or remove it completely, before it gets published to hunters.

 To create a filter:
 * create a class that inherits from `EventFilterBase` (from `src.core.events.types`)
 * use `@handler.subscribe(Event)` to filter a specific `Event`
 * define a `__init__(self, event)` method, and save the event in your class
 * implement `self.execute(self)` method, __returns a new event, or None to remove event__
-_(You can filter a father event, such as Service or Vulnerability, to filter all services/vulnerabilities)_
+_(You can filter a parent event class, such as Service or Vulnerability, to filter all services/vulnerabilities)_

 #### Options for filtering:
 * Remove/Prevent an event from being published